“Ô, Sunlight! The most precious gold to be found on Earth.”

 Heat stockpot on medium high.
 Combine ghee, cumin, and ginger and heat till fragrant.
 Add soaked beans, water, and a pinch of turmeric to the stockpot, bring to a boil then reduce heat and simmer for 30 minutes or until beans are soft.

-Add your favorite vegetables such as chopped kale and carrots, continue to simmer for another 15 minutes.
+Add your favorite vegetables such as chopped kale, spinach, and carrots, continue to simmer for another 15 minutes.
 For a richer flavor, use vegetable or chicken stock.

 SWEET MUNG BEAN SOUP